mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Semicolons

 Go easy on semicolons.
 They usually support long, complicated sentences that could easily be simplified.
-Try an em dash (—) instead, or simply start a new sentence.
+Try an em dash (&mdash;) instead, or simply start a new sentence.

 #### Ampersands